 - Anne Arundel County now accepts clean, empty glass food and beverage bottles and jars of any color, shape, or size at all of its recycling centers.
-Just look for the specially marked recycling dumpster or ask an attendant, then sort the glass into 3 groups (Clear - Brown - Mixed glass (green, blue, yellow, red, etc.)) Click for details.
-Note: Customers may continue to place glass bottles and jars with lids and labels into their yellow recycling containers or in the single-stream dumpster at any Recycling Center.
+Just look for the specially marked recycling dumpster or ask an attendant, then sort the glass into 3 groups (Clear - Brown - Mixed glass (green, blue, yellow, red, etc.)) Note: Customers may continue to place glass bottles and jars with lids and labels into their yellow recycling containers or in the single-stream dumpster at any Recycling Center.

 - Shredded paper is accepted for recycling, but it must be contained inside of a paper bag or envelope and then taped or stapled shut.
 You can put it with your other curbside recyclables or drop it off at your nearest recycling center.

 - Recycle every week so your recycling containers won't be too heavy for you or the collectors.
 (Loaded containers cannot weigh more than 40 lbs. each.)
 This does not apply to residents using the County recycling carts.

 - Use containers that one person can lift from the curb to the recycling truck.
 Containers must have handles.